aeldarex/react-redux-driver/README.md

 The find functions create selectors for finding one or more items in the state.
 These use [reselect](https://github.com/reduxjs/reselect) under the hood, so they will never recompute unless the section of state for a given object type changes.
 Additionally, because they create plain selectors, the output can be composed into other, more complex, selectors as well.

-To use them simply add them to your component's react-redux connect just like with the dispatch actions.
+To use them, simply add the selectors they create to your component's mapStateToProps.

 ```javascript
 import { connect } from 'react-redux';